 - Fruit & Veg – always fresh and seasonal, we grow everything under the sun (literally) from tomatoes and peppers, to cucamelons and lots of varieties of mushroom!
 Pop in to the shop to see what’s on offer each week

 - Drinks – tea, coffee, juices, craft beer and wine

 - Bakery – delicious homemade cakes from the farm kitchen

-Five Acre Farm Shop is open daily, 9am-5pm, entrance on North Street or through Tobacco Factory Yard Bar.
+Five Acre Farm Shop is open Monday-Saturday 9am-6pm, Sunday 9am-4pm, entrance on North Street or through Tobacco Factory Yard Bar.
 You can also shop online for local delivery or collection.

 The ‘farm-to-fork’ approach involves a close relationship between the farm and our executive chef, Charles Mooyaart.
 The menus at Tobacco Factory and Grain Barge revolve around produce coming from the farm, ensuring that we make the best use of what’s in season throughout the year.

 We had a chat with Charles to discuss his food passions and his vision for Five Acre Farm, Tobacco Factory and Grain Barge…